tales/sourceoftales/README.md

 As this is relying on manasource technology, which is highly flexible, some things need to be wired.
 The following commands can be run as a script to get a first impression, i.e. the judges of the LPC may use it.
+(Judges, beware: modify the lines 'git checkout lpc2012' to 'git checkout <tagname>')

-If you want to setup a server 'on the internet' you'd need to go through the config files more detailed.
+If you want to setup a server 'on the internet' you'd need to go through the config files more detailed. (i.e. setting up the correct ip addresses in manaserv.xml)

 This script works on an amd64 machine using both Ubuntu 12.04 and a current Debian testing as operating systems.